jy615/project4-CheckList/README.md

 # :pencil2: :page_facing_up: CheckList
-CheckList is an user-friendly app where users can create profile, log in and do checklist for patient before a procedure starts
+CheckList is an user-friendly app where users can create profile, log in and make a checklist for patient before a procedure starts

 ## Motivation
 Loss of paper records which leads to data breach are often heard in hospital.
 Paper-based records, rather than electronic records,